RaceProUK/DLCQuest-APTracker/README.md

   - Non-shuffled items cannot be tracked (game doesn't send checks)
   - Coins cannot be tracked outside of coinsanity (as above)
   - Item Shuffler icons are low quality (I'm not an artist 😊)
-  - Coinsanity:
-    - No logic for bundles (it's surprisingly complicated to work out)
+  - No logic for coin bundles (it's surprisingly complicated to work out)
-    - If another game in a multiworld collects, the coin count may be incorrect (cannot distinguish between normal checks and collects)